SAP-samples/teched2024-DT180/exercises/ex1/README.md

 Note that iFlow SAP IBP Write - Process Posted Data has status Escalated.
 You also can see from the Custom Headers of that Artifact that there was only one entry, which failed the validation.
 <br>![](/exercises/ex1/images/SessionDT180IBPWriteProcessPostedDataValidationError.gif)
+Now let's analyse more in detail what is the issue here.

+7. Duplicate the second tab again to create a third one
+8. Navigate to Monitor -> Integrations and APIs on the left and Manage Integration Content -> All on the right
+9. Find iFlow Integrate Business Partners from SAP S4HANA Cloud to SAP IBP, evtl. by using a search string (this is the standard one, not your wrapper iFlow)
+10. Click on it and check the Log Configuration
+11. If the Log Level is not Trace then change it to Trace

+Note that the log level trace is activated for all users and is deactivated after 15 minutes already.
+So it might be that someone else already activated the trace level for the iFlow and it also might happen quite often that it is deactivated automatically

+12. Switch back to the first tab and deploy iFlow Basic Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP -your own user- again
+13. Switch to the third tab.
+As long as the status of iFlow Basic Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP -your own user- is starting click the refresh button
+14. Afterwards go to the second tab and refresh the list there until the latest run of Basic Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP -your own user- is Completed
+15. Find the corresponding run of iFlow Integrate Business Partners from SAP S4HANA Cloud to SAP IBP.
+If there are several ones in parallel fliter by the correlation ID.
+16. Double-click it
+17. Scroll down to Logs
+18. The entry Log Level should be a link with text Trace.
+Click on it
+19. Click on entry Delete body from property in the list of run steps.
+THis is the last step before IBP Write - Post Data is called via ProcessDirect
+20. Then click on tab Message Content on top
+21. Click on tab Payload

+The result should look similar to this:

 Note that this iFlow has status Completed